 Reinforcing the importance of colorectal cancer screening with your employees can help to educate, drive preventive action, and may save lives.

-If everyone in the United States took advantage of all the recommended preventive health care services available, the Centers for Disease Control and Prevention estimates that over 100,000 lives a year could be saved.1
+If everyone in the United States aged 50 or over were regularly screened for colorectal cancer, the Centers for Disease Control and Prevention estimates that nearly 32,000 lives could be saved in 2020.1,2

 The Impact of Colorectal Cancer Extends Beyond the Patient